im-pramesh10/LocalPrompt/README.md

 # LocalPrompt

 ## Description
 This project demonstrates a simple and lightweight client-server program for interfacing with local Language Model Machines (LLMs), using Ollama as an example.
-The frontend is built with basic HTML, CSS, and vanilla JavaScript, while the backend is an asynchronous web server created using asyncio and aiohttp.
+The frontend is built with basic HTML, CSS, and vanilla JavaScript, while the backend is an asynchronous web server created using asyncio and aiohttp in python.

 ![LocalPrompt Screenshot](readme-images/image.png)